Xxxxsir/Lethe/README.md

       --n_eval 1 \
       --batch_size 1
 ```
+For the generation task evaluation,please refer to the official implementation Chat-Models-Backdoor-Attacking/scripts/inference.sh [https://github.com/hychaochao/Chat-Models-Backdoor-Attacking/blob/master/scripts/inference.sh]

 ### Evaluation with Evidence Injection

 To evaluate the model with our evidence injection defense, please use the `backdoor_eval_textrank.py` script.
 The command-line arguments are similar to the standard evaluation script.

+For the generation task evaluation with our evidence injection defense,please replace evaluation at Chat-Models-Backdoor-Attacking/fastchat/llm_judge/gen_model_answer.py with our gen_model_answer_with_textrank.py